Professor

 Human Rights Law

-Katharine Young is Professor and Dean’s Distinguished Scholar at Boston College Law School.
-She previously served as Associate Dean of Faculty and Global Programs.
-Her research focuses on comparative constitutional law, international human rights law, economic and social rights, and law and gender.
+Katharine Young is currently serving as the Stephen and Barbara Friedman Visiting Professor of Law at Columbia Law School in Spring 2025, where she is teaching Human Rights and a seminar on Human Rights and Inequality.
+She is a Professor and Dean’s Distinguished Scholar at Boston College Law School, and previously served as Associate Dean of Faculty and Global Programs.
+Her research focuses on international human rights law, human rights and interdisciplinarity, comparative constitutional law, economic and social rights, and law and gender.
 Her recent scholarship examines how “positive” legal obligations, which require state action rather than restraint, challenge traditional constitutionalist models of public law.
 This includes an extended study of the mechanisms of queues and waiting lists in law, and a comparative analysis of social movements and litigation around rights to health care, housing, education, and other economic and social rights.
+One recent application has been her work as Chair of the Working Group on Climate Change and Migration at the Program on Global Ethics and Social Trust at Boston College, where she works closely with legal scholars in jurisdictions outside the United States, as well as scientists, ethicists and psychologists.
+Another has been her efforts to steer comparative research into the reshapings of human rights that have occured jurisprudentially and politically in the last decade.

-Professor Young’s publications include: “Human Rights Originalism” (Georgetown Law Journal), “Rights and Queues: Distributive Contests in the Modern State” (Columbia Journal of Transnational Law ) selected for the 2016 Harvard/Stanford/Yale Junior Faculty Forum, and “The Minimum Core of Economic and Social Rights: A Concept in Search of Content” (Yale Journal of International Law).
+Professor Young’s publications include “Human Rights Originalism” (Georgetown Law Journal), The (Mis)Appropriation of Human Rights by the New Global Right: An Introduction to the Symposium, (with Gráinne de Búrca, International Journal of Constitutional Law, I-CON), “Rights and Queues: Distributive Contests in the Modern State” (Columbia Journal of Transnational Law ) selected for the Harvard/Stanford/Yale Junior Faculty Forum, and “The Minimum Core of Economic and Social Rights: A Concept in Search of Content” (Yale Journal of International Law).
 Her monograph, Constituting Economic and Social Rights (Oxford University Press, 2012), is published in the Oxford Constitutional Theory series.
 She has also edited The Future of Economic and Social Rights (Cambridge University Press, 2019) with a foreword by Amartya Sen, and The Public Law of Gender with Kim Rubenstein (Cambridge University Press, 2016).

-Before coming to Boston College, Young was an Associate Professor at the Australian National University and a Byse Teaching Fellow at Harvard Law School.
+Prior to joining Boston College, Professor Young was an Associate Professor at the Australian National University and a Byse Teaching Fellow at Harvard Law School.
 She completed fellowships with Harvard University’s Project on Justice, Welfare, and Economics, the Edmond J. Safra Center for Ethics, and the Weatherhead Center for International Affairs.

-Young earned her B.A. and LL.B.
+Professor Young earned her B.A. and LL.B.
 (Hons) from the University of Melbourne and later completed the LL.M. studies and S.J.D. degree from Harvard University as a Knox Scholar.
 She also completed a law exchange at the University of Heidelberg, Germany (in German).
 She clerked for Justice Michael Kirby AC CMG of the Australian High Court, and represented the winning team, for Australia, of the Jessup International Law Moot Court.
-When in practice, she worked as a lawyer with Allens in Melbourne, with the United Nations in Bonn, Germany, with the Legal Resources Centre in Accra, Ghana, and with Paul, Weiss in New York.
+When in practice, she worked as a lawyer with Allens in Melbourne, with the United Nations Framework Convention on Climate Change Secretariat in Bonn, Germany, with the Legal Resources Centre in Accra, Ghana, and with Paul, Weiss in New York.